KatiaGFlores/KatiaGFlores/README.md

 - 👋 Hi there , I’m @KatiaGF.lores
 - 👀 I’m interested in everything about information technology.
-- 🌱 I’m currently learning data science.
+- 🌱 I’m currently learning python and data science

 <!---
 KatiaGFlores/KatiaGFlores is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.